lesandie/clickhouse-copier-kubernetes/README.md

-# Clickhouse-copier deployment in altinity.cloud
+# Clickhouse-copier deployment in kubernetes

 Create a couple of cluster in the altinity.cloud platform and deploy Clickhouse-copier.
 It will copy data from one cluster to another.
 Some documentation to read: